top of page

 BIO

-Her debut middle grade novel, The Magic of Melwick Orchard (Lerner/Carolrhoda) was longlisted for a Massachusetts Book Award.
-Her recent novel-in-verse, Worst-Case Collin (Charlesbridge) received wide acclaim, including the prestigious International Youth Library White Ravens selection.
-It was also named a "Best Children's Book of the Year" by the Bank Street College of Education, a “Notable Verse Novel” by the National Council of Teachers of English (NCTE) Excellence in Children's Poetry Award Committee, and was a finalist for the Mark Twain Readers Award.
-She also writes the Mission Multiverse series published by Abrams/Amulet, hailed as a “fast-paced intergalactic romp” by Publishers Weekly.
+Her middle grade novels, The Magic of Melwick Orchard (Lerner/Carolrhoda) and The Ripple Effect (Charlesbridge), were both longlisted for the Massachusetts Book Award.
+Her novel-in-verse, Worst-Case Collin (Charlesbridge), received wide acclaim, including the prestigious International Youth Library White Ravens selection.
+It was also named a Best Children's Book of the Year by the Bank Street College of Education, and a Notable Verse Novel by the National Council of Teachers of English (NCTE) Excellence in Children's Poetry Award Committee.
+It has been included on 6 state reading lists, and was a finalist for the Mark Twain Readers Award.

-Rebecca is the recipient of the Marguerite W. Davol Picture Book Manuscript Scholarship, as well as the Jane Yolen Scholarship from the Society of Children's Book Writers & Illustrators.
-An artist and avid globetrotter, she has lived in Italy, Singapore, and Canada.
-She is now growing roots in Massachusetts with her family.
+Rebecca also writes the Mission Multiverse series published by Abrams/Amulet, a picture book series for KiwiCo Press, and is developing an early reader chapter book series with Scholastic.
+She is the recipient of the Marguerite W. Davol Picture Book Manuscript Scholarship, as well as the Jane Yolen Scholarship from the Society of Children's Book Writers & Illustrators.

 bottom of page